SirHeads/Testing-ideas/Thinkheads.AI_docs/03_phoenix_hypervisor_implementation/01_implementation_plans/_index.md

 #### 7.3.1.
 Snapshotting

-*   **"pre-configured" Snapshot:** A snapshot named `pre-configured` is now automatically created for every container immediately before its application script is executed.
-*   **"final form" Snapshot:** A snapshot named `final-form` is now automatically created for every container at the end of its orchestration process.
+*   **`final-form` Snapshot:** A snapshot named `final-form` is now automatically created for every container at the end of its orchestration process.
+This snapshot represents the fully provisioned state of the container and is used for cloning new containers from templates.

-A new `reconfigure` command has been added to the `phoenix` CLI to allow restoring a container to its "pre-configured" state.
+A new `reconfigure` command has been added to the `phoenix` CLI to allow restoring a container to its `final-form` state.

 #### 7.3.2.
 Boot Order